la2050/archive/_projects/2016/la-easy-access.md

   - 'Money '
   - Advisors/board members
   - Publicity/awareness
+project_description: >-
+  By using Habidatum Platform we help identify the priority public transport development areas.
+We highlight places where public transport is unavailable, and people have to wait or walk longer than in other locations.

+  We also analyze where public transport is inefficient.
+In some cases, getting somewhere by foot is faster than using public transport.

+  Automated spatio-temporal analysis performed in our platform supports improvement of public transit’s reputation and quality of life in the city.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Travel time to work","Public transit riders"]